 What is the Fal Energy Partnership (FEP)?

-FEP is a Registered Society (a social enterprise) launched in March 2012.
+FEP is a Registered Society (a cooperatively-run social enterprise) launched in March 2012.
 We connect many different groups interested in developing and implementing an integrated sustainable energy action plan for our community.

 Click here for our FEP Energy Info Pack.